10 Facts about the Great Wildebeest of Africa you need to know.

 4. Migration Movement

-The migration may seem like a chaotic and frenzy of movement.
-Research has shown that a herd of wildebeest posses what is known as swarm intelligence, that is to say; the wildebeest systematically explore and overcome obstacles as one.
+The migration may seem like a chaotic frenzy of movement.
+Research has shown that a herd of wildebeest possesses what is known as swarm intelligence, that is to say, the wildebeest systematically explores and overcomes obstacles as one.

 5. Grazing Tactics

 You may wonder why zebra and wildebeest graze in harmony together!!!
-Reason is because they eat different parts of the same type of grass.
+The reason is that they eat different parts of the same type of grass.
 Zebras prefer full green grass that is short and near the ground.

-Because wildebeest have no leader,the migration herd often splits up into smaller herds that circle the main herd going in different directions.
-When considering these smaller split herds, the whole migration can cover over half of the whole Serengeti.
+Because wildebeest have no leader, the migration herd often splits up into smaller herds that circle the main herd going in different directions.
+When considering these smaller split herds, the whole migration can cover over half of the Serengeti.

 7. Among the “Seven New Wonders of the World” is the Wildebeest migration.

 The Masai Mara and the Serengeti National Park together form what no other reserve or park in Africa can!
-It is incredible, it is magical,it is indescribable and it is one you shouldn’t miss to pay a visit.
+It is incredible, it is magical, it is indescribable, and it is one you shouldn’t miss paying a visit to.

-8. During the migration quite a number of animals loose lives in the process.
+8. During the migration, a large number of animals lose their lives in the process.

-For example, close to 250,000 wildebeest and 30,000 zebra are killed off every years a result of predation by carnivores, but also from thirst,hunger and exhaustion lion.
+For example, close to 250,000 wildebeest and 30,000 zebra are killed off every year as a result of predation by carnivores, but also from thirst, hunger and exhaustion from lions.

-The crocodiles await the herds in the Mara river, drown them by clutching them in their strong jaws and pulling them below the water, twisting them to break off bite-size pieces.
+The crocodiles await the herds in the Mara River, drown them by clutching them in their strong jaws and pulling them below the water, twisting them to break off bite-sized pieces.

 9. Being Slow, you risk a life